-Pregnancy may be one of the most important milestones in some women’s lives.
-Pregnancy, or producing and carrying a future offspring, is considered an important medical condition that can come with its risks and obvious benefits.
-Before any pregnancy, the healthy start is to have counseling to improve your odds for a successful and healthy pregnancy.
+Pregnancy may be one of the most significant milestones in some women’s lives.
+Pregnancy, or producing and carrying a future offspring, is considered an important medical condition that can come with its risks and clear benefits.
+Before any pregnancy, the healthy start is counseling to improve your odds for a successful and healthy pregnancy.

 Nutrition in Pregnancy

-Certain diets such as Veganism or vegetarianism may require additional nutrient supplementation during pregnancy to ensure a healthy pregnancy.
-Additionally, several important vitamins and minerals are needed for pregnancy.
+Specific diets such as Veganism or vegetarianism may require additional nutrient supplementation during pregnancy to ensure a healthy pregnancy.
+Additionally, you need several vital vitamins and minerals for pregnancy.
 Some of these recommended by the CDC include but are not limited to:

 - Folic Acid – helps prevent neural tube defects like spina bifida